coding-kitties/investing-algorithm-framework-documentation/docs/Getting Started/market-data.md

 The framework comes with a couple of market data sources out of the box.
 You can also create your own market data source.

+## CCXT market data sources
-The framework comes with the following market data sources:
+The framework comes with the following ccxt market data sources:

 - CCXTTickerMarketDataSource
 - CCXTOHLCVMarketDataSource
 - CCXTOrderBookMarketDataSource

-## CCXTTickerMarketDataSource
+### CCXTTickerMarketDataSource
 The CCXTTickerMarketDataSource is used to get the latest ticker data for a symbol.
 It is based on the popular [ccxt](https://github.com/ccxt/ccxt) library.